nefarius/FireShock/README.md

 ## Summary

 `FireShock` consists of a custom USB user-mode driver and a user-mode dispatch service handling wired communication with Sony DualShock 3 and 4 controllers.
-It allows 3rd party developers to handle controller inputs and ouputs via a simple plug-in system.
+It allows 3rd party developers to handle controller inputs and outputs via a simple plug-in system.

 ## How it works